LastLosts/Vulkaning-2.0/README.md

 ### Changes from Vulkaning:
 1. Using vulkan.h instead of vulkan.hpp, because it was slowing compile times significantly.
 2. Using glfw instead of sdl, because of less code.
-3. Better structre (separated engine code with demos code).
+3. Better structure (separated engine code with demos code).
 4. No c++ exceptions.

 ## Building